vasilis-lts/FlicPong/README.md

 # Ping Pong

-Helper fun app for table tennis games at the office of a startup company!
+Helper fun app for table tennis games with the use of Flic hub/buttons!

 (or wherever there is a ping pong table)

+## Requirements:

+Flic hub with at least 2 buttons

 ## Get it started